Shutdown law: Vietnam

-In 2010, Ministry of Information and Communications (Vietnam) has cut off overnight public Internet access in businesses and banned advertisements of online games pending new regulations amid a public outcry over the games' influence on youth, the state-run news agency reported.
-The move also temporarily stopped the licensing of online games.
+In 2010, the Ministry of Information and Communications (Vietnam) had cut off overnight public Internet access in businesses and banned advertisements of online games, pending new regulations, amid public outcry over their influence on youth, the state-run news agency reported.
+The move also temporarily halted the licensing of online games.
 Vietnamese officials announced the decision Tuesday and said it would remain in effect until the end of the year.
-Government officials said they hope to crack down on games with violent, gambling, and pornographic content and rate the games, according to Việt Nam News.
+Government officials said they hope to crack down on games with violent, gambling, and pornographic content and rate said games, according to Việt Nam News.

-In 2011, according to the Daily Mail the country is placing a ban on all online gaming activity from 10 PM to 8 AM in order to protect the youth from wasting their brains.
-“Provincial departments of information and communication will inspect online games activities nationwide and deal with organizations that violate regulations by canceling their services” Deputy Prime Minister of Vietnam Le Nam Thang said, adding that officials have tried other methods which have not proven effective.
+In 2011, according to the Daily Mail, the country is introducing a ban on all online gaming activity from 10 PM to 8 AM in order to protect the youth from wasting their brains.
+"Provincial departments of information and communication will inspect online games activities nationwide and deal with organizations that violate regulations by canceling their services."
+Deputy Prime Minister of Vietnam Le Nam Thang said, adding that officials have tried other methods which have not been proven effective.
 According to the article, internet service providers have until March 3 to comply with the shutoff or they will be cut off by the Vietnamese government.
-Gamasutra (now Game Developer) points out that China has put stringent restrictions on their country's youth gamers including making games with “unwholesome” content including pornography, violence, gambling, cults, and material classified as “cruel” or “horrifying” illegal, outlawing real currency in games in lieu of virtual currency and put heavy restrictions on minors “buying” products in the gaming world.
+Gamasutra (now Game Developer) points out that China has put stringent restrictions on their country's young gamers, including making games with "unwholesome" content including pornography, violence, gambling, cults, and material classified as "cruel" or "horrifying" illegal, outlawing real currency in games in lieu of virtual currency, and putting heavy restrictions on minors "buying" products in the gaming world.

 Japan

-In 2020, by since morning of March 18, the prefectural assembly of Kagawa passed the Ordinance for Measures Against Internet and Game Addiction, which prohibits children under the age of 18 from playing video games for more than 60 minutes on weekdays and more than 90 minutes on weekends and holidays.
+Since the morning of March 18, 2020, the prefectural assembly of Kagawa passed the Ordinance for Measures Against Internet and Game Addiction, which recommends children under the age of 18 to play video games for no more than 60 minutes on weekdays and no more than 90 minutes on weekends and holidays.
+Additionally, smartphone use is recommended to be limited up to 9pm for young students and by 10pm for older students.
+It is not enforced and it does not carry penalties.

+Taiwan

+In 2015, the Child and Youth Welfare Protection Act was introduced, which prohibits parents and legal guardians from allowing children under the age of 18 to have excessive screen time, and children under the age of 2 from having electronic devices, except for medical and educational purposes, with fines for up to NT$50,000 or £1207.28 for each violation, and if children are getting physical or mental illness by excessive screentime or using electronic device under the age of 2, and internet cafes are banned from allowing minors after 10pm.